1) Slow and Steady Always Wins

-“Though a role model of any kind will help children learn how to potty train, children often learn best from watching a role model who is made like them — boys watching their dads and girls watching their moms,” said Faull.
+“Though a role model of any kind will help children learn how to potty train, children often learn best from watching a role model who is made like them — boys watching their dads and girls watching their moms,” says Faull.
 “If mom or dad can’t be around to help, an aunt or uncle, or even an older cousin, can step in.
 Wanting to be like an older boy or girl they look up to is often all the inspiration a toddler needs to become a potty pro.”

 3) Boys Will Be Boys

 Because potty training with boys involves both sitting and standing, it may be confusing which task to teach first.
 Faull recommends using your child’s own cues to determine what progression makes the most sense for your unique little one.